jingxian-li/academic/_pages/about.md

 **Jingxian Li\***, Andrew J Jalbert, Sangyong Lee, Leah S Simakas, Noah J Geisler, Virgil J Watkins, Laszlo A Cline, Elliot J Fuller, A Alec Talin, Yiyang Li*

 *Device* **3(3)**, 100623 (2025) <strong><span class='show_paper_citations' data='Snh-2QIAAAAJ:zYLM7Y9cAGgC'></span></strong>
-- We present a solid-state memory device that can operate and store information at temperatures as high as 600 °C. Rather than relying on the motion of electrons, this device stores information through the electrochemical migration of oxygen ions in transition metal oxides, a process that resembles that of solid oxide fuel cells and batteries.
+- We present a solid-state memory device that can operate and store information at temperatures as high as 600°C. Rather than relying on the motion of electrons, this device stores information through the electrochemical migration of oxygen ions in transition metal oxides, in which the high-temperature information retention is a result of "composition phase separation".
 </div>
 </div>